OrhanKupusoglu/bazelize-maven-plugin/README.md

 Unfortunately OSGi bundle JARs are required for the [Apache Karaf](https://karaf.apache.org/) runtime environment, and can be easily generated on Maven with [Apache Felix](http://felix.apache.org/).

-Missing features can be improved by writeing [extensions](https://docs.bazel.build/versions/master/skylark/concepts.html).
+Missing features can be improved by writing [extensions](https://docs.bazel.build/versions/master/skylark/concepts.html).
 > Bazel extensions are files ending in .bzl.
 Use the load statement to import a symbol from an extension.